hfinkel/lfort/docs/LanguageExtensions.rst

 __c11_atomic builtins
 ---------------------

-Clang provides a set of builtins which are intended to be used to implement C11's ``<stdatomic.h>`` header.
+LFort provides a set of builtins which are intended to be used to implement C11's ``<stdatomic.h>`` header.
 These builtins provide the semantics of the ``_explicit`` form of the corresponding C11 operation, and are named with a ``__c11_`` prefix.
 The supported operations are: